jeaq01/README-generator/README.md

 N/a

 ## Tests
-in order to test this node app you have to type node index.js inyour command line
+In order to test this node app you have to type node index.js inyour command line

 ## Questions
 If you have any questions, please reach out to me on GitHub: [jeaq01](https://github.com/jeaq01jeaq01) or email me at julioeaq01@outllok.com.